skyfoxwork/newspaper-agency/README.md

 # "Newspaper agency"

-Project for managing the redactors responsible for each newspaper issue.
+Python Django project for managing the redactors responsible for each newspaper issue.

 In this app you cat add, update, delete newspapers and add, update, delete redactors for these newspapers.